What is Albariño?

 Albariño according to Andrew Margan - owner and chief winemaker, Margan Wines, Hunter Valley

 Andrew Margan - owner and chief winemaker, Margan Wines

 Albariño comes from the Galicia region of north-west Spain and I was one of the first ten growers in Australia to access Albariño rootlings, and the first to plant it here in the Hunter Valley in 2014.
 Galicia is classified as a warm maritime climate and it produces textural wines with low alcohol, high fruit and high acid, just like the Hunter Valley.

 We just avoided being caught up in that and planted Fiano instead.
 Our love of the variety never dwindled and we finally planted on our Woodside, Adelaide Hills vineyard.
-We bottled our first vintage, “The Real Thing” this year after a nine-year wait, hence the name of the wine.
-It’s not only the first Albariño for Artwine, but also the first for the Adelaide Hills region.
+We bottled our first vintage, ‘The Real Thing’ in 2018 year after a 10-year wait, hence the name of the wine.
+It was not only the first Albariño for Artwine, but also the first for the Adelaide Hills region.

 Albariño’s crisp fruit flavours, light minerality and fresh acidity makes it a great match with seafood dishes, particularly those that are salty, oily, fatty or a little spicy.

 “It’s a wonderful as an aperitif and a great partner with fish,” says Judy.
 “I love it with sushi and Japanese dishes.”

 In 2017 my wife Lisa and I walked through Galicia as part of the Camino de Santiago.
 We drank a lot of Albariño (research, of course) and it went perfectly with all the seafood of the region, I like to serve our Margan Albariño with kingfish ceviche or oysters.